 Remember, pumping a small amount of breast milk is not always an indicator you have a low supply, and some babies are small and don’t gain weight at the same rate as other babies.

 If you’re nursing, make sure your pediatrician is using a breastfeeding baby weight chart, not a formula feeding weight chart, as the growth rates are different depending on what baby is eating.

-It’s important to note that you shouldn’t block feed to reach the hindmilk with a baby who has scant stool.
+It’s important to note that you shouldn’t block feed with a baby who has scant stool.